pankajkumar001707/Portfolio/README.md

   <p align="center">
 <a href="http://www.linkedin.com/in/pankajkumar001707">

 <p>For the past 1 year, I have been working as a Workflow/Travel Helpdesk Maintenance Executive at Quintes Global for client Zee Entertainment Enterprises Limited.
 I was able to get much experience in Workflow (iBPS) administration, Data Cleaning and Transformation, Data Visualization, and business communication.
-Much of my work was centered around Exporting data from system, transforming & preparing statistical reports,	Workflow (iBPS) administration, Approval trail mapping, and WF Rights assignments.</p>
+Much of my work was centered around Exporting data from system, transforming & preparing statistical reports, Approval trail mapping, and WF Rights assignments.</p>